“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

 STR: Short tandem repeats

 In other words, we can say that the STRs are tandem repeats but are much shorter than the VNTR.
-The repeats in STR are 2 to 6 base pairs per repeats.
+The repeats in STR are 2 to 6 base pairs per repeat.

 The STR is highly polymorphic, the number of repeats differs between individuals even though the loci are homologous.
 Because of this reason, the STR marker is the first choice in forensic analysis.

-Due to the difference in the repeat number each individual have different STR profile.
+Due to the difference in the repeat number each individual has a different STR profile.

 Read more on STR: Short Tandem Repeats (STRs): A Secret of Every DNA Test.

 The SCAR stands for sequence characterized amplified region.